The Impact of Distributing School Uniforms on Children's Education in Kenya

 An attendance dataset recorded pupil attendance at each of the twelve schools from 2002 through the end of 2004.
 Attendance was gathered as field officers made unannounced visits to each school multiple times each year and recorded whether each child was present.
 From these multiple visits, an annual child attendance average is collected.

 Results and policy lessons

 Results indicate a strong positive impact of receiving a school uniform on student school participation.
-Giving a uniform reduces school absenteeism by 6.4 percentage points (43%) from a base of 15% school absenteeism.
+Giving a uniform reduces school absenteeism by 6.4 percentage points (43 percent) from a base of 15 percent school absenteeism.
 The effect is 3.4 percentage points larger for students who did not have a uniform at the baseline.
-This is a major reduction in absenteeism from a baseline school attendance level of 85%.
+This is a major reduction in absenteeism from a baseline school attendance level of 85 percent.

 The average effect of the program is an increase in school participation of 0.064 years per treated child.
-The average cost of a school uniform is 436.86 Kenyan shillings (US$5.82).
-Thus, the cost of increasing school by one year is $5.82 / 0.064, or US$90.94.
+The average cost of a school uniform is KES 436.86 (Kenyan shillings), approximately US$5.82.
+Thus, the cost of increasing school by one year is US$5.82 divided by 0.064, or US$90.94.
 While this is more than other interventions, such as deworming, which were tested in this area, it is still considerably less than the cost of many programs which give beneficiaries cash, rather than goods.

 Evans, David, Michael Kremer, and Muthoni Ngatia.
 "The Impact of Distributing School Uniforms on Children's Education in Kenya."
 Working Paper, World Bank, November 2009.